-Once contracted to the Lake to Lake Plumbing Joint Apprenticeship Committee, you will be invited to attend your paid related instruction at Fox Valley Technical College in Appleton, WI.
-FVTC Plumbing.
+Once contracted to the Lake to Lake Plumbing Joint Apprenticeship Committee, you will be invited to attend your paid-related instruction at Fox Valley Technical College in Appleton, Wisconsin, FVTC Plumbing.

 Contact Kerri Nevala at Fox Valley Technical College at 920-735-5778 for approximate costs.

 Companies in the LTC district who currently employ plumbers include: